openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 > ___
 > **Vargax Events**
 >
 > 1. *Vargax sends an emissary to the barbarians.
-Vargax wins over the tribe's trust by delivering the head of a Collector.*f
+Vargax wins over the tribe's trust by delivering the head of a Collector.*
 > 1. *Vargax converts the barbarian shamans to worship him.
 The tribe as a whole begins transformation under demonic influence.*
 > 1. *Vargax displaces the barbarian chief and assumes control of the tribe.*
 >